CybeDefend/cybedefend-mcp-server/README.md

   2. REGION – short code: "eu" or "us".
 Defaults to "us" if omitted or unknown.
   If both are set, API_BASE wins.

+Default project (recommended)

+- Set CYBEDEFEND_PROJECT_ID (your project UUID) so you never have to pass projectId to tools.
+- Precedence: a projectId explicitly provided to a tool overrides CYBEDEFEND_PROJECT_ID.

 ### 2.1 Cursor / Claude Desktop (`~/.cursor/mcp.json`)

 ```jsonc